 Sciatica: How to Spot it and Suitable Therapies

 Sciatica is a condition that can cause pain, tingling, and numbness in the lower back and legs.
-The sciatic nerve is the largest nerve in the body, and it runs from the lower back down to the feet.
+The sciatic nerve is the largest in the body, and it runs from the lower back down to the feet.
 If the sciatic nerve is irritated or compressed, it can cause pain, tingling, and numbness in the lower back and legs.
-This pain is often relieved in 4-6 weeks; however, physio and chiropractor specialists can help your recovery if pain continues.
+This pain is often relieved in 4-6 weeks; however, physio and chiropractor specialists can help your recovery if the pain continues.

 How to Know if You Have Sciatica

 If you have sciatica, you will likely feel the following sensations in your bottom, back of your leg or toes:

 Often, these sensations may be increased when you sneeze or cough.
 You may also experience back pain, however, this is usually less painful than the symptoms highlighted above.

 If the pain is not too overwhelming, our physio and chiropractor therapists recommend trying to go about your life as normally as possible.
 We also recommend undertaking gentle, regular exercises to get your body moving and loosen the nerves and muscles around your affected area.
 Using heat packs around painful areas can be useful in relieving pain as it helps to relax the muscles and reduce the strain being put on them.
 When sleeping, we recommend putting a small, firm pillow between your legs, especially when you sleep on your side.
 This helps to support your back and posture, giving the trapped nerve more of a chance to return to its normal position.

 We recommend that you DO NOT sit or lie down for long periods (aside from sleeping).
 Movement is crucial when recovering from sciatica, so avoid being stationary for too long as you will seize up and potentially harm the nerve further.